No one has favorited this theater yet

 The Regal Cinema opened on 2nd November 1933 with the double bill programme; Albert Burdon in “Letting In the Sunshine” and Clifford Mollison in “The Lucky Number”.
 It was operated by Charles & George Deeming.

 The Regal Cinema closed on 14th May 1960 with Peter Sellers in “Two Way Stretch” and Reed De Rouen in “Naked Fury”.
 It stood empty for a while and then was converted into Coalville Casino Club from 19th April 1963.
 In July 1992 it was sold to Flutters Bingo Club’s and remains in that use until its sudden closure on 1st November 2017.
+It re-opened as a bingo club in March 2018.

 Just login to your account and subscribe to this theater